-Below you will find examples of local marketing, how to implement them, and their benefits.
+Below you will find examples of local marketing campaigns, ways to implement them, and a summary of their benefits.
 At the end, we will give our recommendations for a local marketing strategy for your business, and why we think you should adopt it.

 Online advertisements are designed to reach people who are physically located in your targeted geographic area.
 Platforms like Google, Facebook, and others can run ads on their networks along with app store apps and other websites.

-For example, let’s say you own a bicycle repair shop in downtown Springfield.
+For example, let’s say you own a bicycle repair shop in downtown Springfield, MA.
 A customer in your targeted area of Springfield, MA, who is looking online for bicycle repair shops can see your ad, click on it and become a customer.

 These opportunities offer a lot of value as they benefit the community and reach locals from a variety of demographics.
 Local sports sponsors are seen by parents, events like Mud Runs reach those interested in fitness, and local concerts are attended by music fans.